Orlando, Florida Shared Parenting Plan Lawyers

 Florida Law Shifts From Custody and Visitation to Shared Parenting

-Florida law has changed the way it deals with the delicate issues involving children in a divorce, separation or paternity case.
+Florida law has changed the way it deals with the delicate issues involving children in a divorce, separation, or a paternity case.
 While the focus is still on achieving a solution that serves the best interests of the children, Florida no longer uses the term child custody or child visitation.
 Terms such as sole custody, joint custody, legal custody, physical custody and visitation have been written out of Florida law.
 Instead, Florida courts now focus on establishing a shared parenting plan that addresses three parenting issues: parental responsibility, time sharing and support.

 - Parental Responsibility: Parental responsibility refers to responsibility in the upbringing of the children.
 The shared parenting plan will need to clearly lay out how parents will share in making important decisions affecting the children, what religious upbringing they will have, what school they will attend, how health care needs will be met, etc.

 - Support: Florida law still uses child support to describe the financial support necessary for a parent to provide for the needs of the child.
 However, child support can now be addressed in the shared parenting plan.
 Parents can choose to establish support based upon Florida child support guidelines.
 Or, parents can deviate from the typical model to address daycare costs, additional medical needs, school or extracurricular expenses or expenses related to raising a special needs child.
 The one thing that cannot be avoided is this: both parents are expected to contribute financially to the upbringing of their children.

 Our Commitment to You